USA Grading System: Complete Guide (2025)

 Can you graduate college with a GPA below 2.0?

 Most US colleges require a minimum 2.0 GPA to graduate.
 Students who fall below this may be placed on academic probation or face dismissal.
+Some programs (especially graduate programs) require higher GPAs, typically 3.0 or above, for completion.

 How do AP and IB courses affect GPA?